 In the future UCAVs shall deploy Directed Energy Weapons (DEWs), which could be used for both the attack of ground targets and self protection.
-One of the potential DEW technology for the future is high-power microwave (HPM) weapons to deny the opponent the advantage of and ensure friendly unimpeded access to, the EM spectrum. .
+One of the potential DEW technology for the future is electromagnetic weapons such as high-power microwave (HPM) weapons to deny the opponent the advantage of and ensure friendly unimpeded access to, the EM spectrum. .
 A HPM weapon generates continuous or pulse microwave beams that could be directed at a target potentially turning any unhardened electronics into molten silicon.
 Due to this, the enemy may not be able to use its radar and other critical equipment, to coordinate assaults or other operations planned prior.
 This would bring down the command structure and would make the gathering of intelligence difficult for the enemy.

 Electromagnetic bombs, or E-bombs, may be used to destroy the electronics of its target – a radar system, GPS system, radio system or a computer.
 At an appropriate range from the target, a short and powerful burst of electromagnetic pulses (usually in the microwave range) is released.
 Small E-bombs delivered in a projectile, similar to a conventional cruise missile can be used in all classes of UCAV to deliver extremely localised effects.
 The main advantage of these systems is that the duration of the pulse is so short that they are potentially non-lethal; an attack could spare human lives and leave buildings undamaged.
 As such, E-bombs are ideal for use in urban environments, where the level of collateral damage is critical.
 Electromagnetic warheads could be integrated into missile suites similar to GAMs (GPS Aided Munitions) and JDAMs (Joint Direct Attack Munitions).